dpo007/RedditCommentKiller/UserGuide.md

 Store that refresh token somewhere safe (a password manager is ideal).

 When you run the cleanup script, you’ll paste that refresh token when prompted (as a SecureString).

+### Option C — Session-derived token (advanced, single-user)

+- Use `-AuthMode SessionDerived` and pass `-SessionAccessToken (Read-Host "Session token" -AsSecureString)`.
+- Optional: `-SessionApiBaseUri` and `-SessionAuthorizationScheme` if your token expects non-default values.
+- Treat the token as highly sensitive; do not log it.
+Prefer OS-protected secret storage if you cache it externally.
+- Session reuse may be against Reddit’s terms and can trigger account enforcement.
+Use interactively, at low volume, and stop if you see challenges/HTML defenses.

 ---